GrenManSK/mdown/README.md

 `--log` - will print progress requests when received, `--web` flag need to be set for this to work

+`--check` - check for for any manga updates

+`--update` - will download manga updates

+`--delete` - will delete database

 ---

 - If you get message that about lock file is present and you believe you don't have already program started use `--force-delete` option to force it to delete lock file